 Thereafter, Goldman Sachs' revenues are expected to grow at an average annual rate of 3% and cross $38 billion by 2021.

 yoy change in Total Revenues

-[A] Investment Banking revenues are expected to drop 7% in 2019.
+[A] Investment Banking revenues are expected to increase by 7.6% in 2020

-This would be caused by 15% decline in equity underwriting & debt origination revenues due to negative market conditions and lower consumer activity in underwriting space, partially offset by 2% growth in M&A advisory revenues.
+This was caused by 17% decline in equity underwriting & debt origination revenues due to negative market conditions and lower consumer activity in underwriting space, followed by 9% decline in M&A advisory revenues.

-Thereafter, we expect the market conditions to improve in the subsequent years and enable investment banking revenues to cross $8.1 billion by 2021.
+Moving forward, we expect the market conditions to improve in the subsequent years and enable investment banking revenues to cross $7.6 billion by 2021.

 Investment Banking [=A+B]

 [B] Institutional Client Services (ICS) revenues are expected to decline by 8.5% from $14.8 billion in 2019 to $13.5 billion by 2020